 No additional vocational education teachers need to be resourced.
 Eliminate the 29 percent weight for Voc-ED/CTE classes used to provide additional teacher resources in the current Legislative Model.
 If the state wants to continue support for traditional vocational education courses until the shift to CTE programs is complete, it could retain, and over time, phase-out the 29 percent weight.
-Cover program participation fees, technology requirements and training with funds with other parts of the Wyoming funding model.
+Cover program participation fees, technology requirements and training with funds with other parts of the EB and Wyoming funding models.